kyma-project/kyma/docs/01-overview/main-areas/observability/obsv-04-telemetry-in-kyma.md

           - fluent-bit
   ```

-### Step 2: Create an Output
+### Step 2: Create an output

-1. To ship application logs to a new output, define an output spec for the LogPipeline like this:
+1. To ship application logs to a new output, define an output spec for the LogPipeline:

     ```yaml
     kind: LogPipeline